chrishobcroft/ethprague/AV_production.md

 Should be able to put these to the bjg screen: slides, staticam, closeup cam and master broadcast-signal.

-Also should have low-down monitors with time and slides, for speaker.
+Also should have low-down monitors with time and slides, for speaker cue.

 ### Audio

-2 headset mic for speaker
+2 handsfree mic(s) for speakers, stage manager to manage mic swapping with volunteer.

-clicker for slides.
+1 clicker for slides.

-Main stage MC should have earpiece
+Main stage MC should have earpiece and handsfree mic.

 # Side Stage(s)